Last Updated: December 9th 2021

 How Compressor Based Dehumidifiers Work (and how this impacts our recommendations)

-While we don’t have specific data for 70 pint consumer grade dehumidifiers, we do have such data for commercial grade compressor based dehumidifiers manufactured by a company called Dri-Eaz (thank you Dri-Eaz for making this data readily available).
+While we don’t have specific data for 50 pint consumer grade dehumidifiers, we do have such data for commercial grade compressor based dehumidifiers manufactured by a company called Dri-Eaz (thank you Dri-Eaz for making this data readily available).
 The Dri-Eaz LGR 2800i removes a whopping 200 pints per day at 90° F and 90% RH.
 At 80° F and 60% RH the same dehumidifier removes only 130 pints per day.
 At 80° F and 20% RH this (approx.) $2800 commercial grade dehumidifier can only remove 20 pints of moisture per day.
 Clearly, temperature and humidity levels have a dramatic impact on the efficiency of any compressor based dehumidifier.

 It’s simply a great all around performer.
 It’s highly energy efficient due to its well above average moisture removal rate (as measured by our hands-on testing).
 Its high moisture removal rate is also the #1 reason why we recommend it over other dehumidifiers in its class.
-Out of the sixteen 70 pint compressor based dehumidifiers we tested for moisture removal, the FFAD7033R1 placed second in our 90% to 40% test and first in our 80% to 50% test (for more information on these tests see our review for this unit.
+Out of the twenty-seven 50 pint compressor based dehumidifiers we tested for moisture removal, the FFAD5033W1 placed first in our 90% to 40% test and eighth in our 80% to 50% test (it placed second in the latter test – 80% to 50% – among models that are still available for sale today).
+For more information on these tests see our review for this unit.

-Drainage functionality – the FFAD7033R1 is well equipped for gravity drainage.
+Drainage functionality – the FFAD5033W1 is well equipped for gravity drainage.
 It does not, however, come equipped with a built-in pump.
 But, as we outlined in the relevant section above, purchasing a condensate pump and hosing separately does come with certain benefits.
 Those benefits are sufficient reason for us to recommend that you purchase this unit and an external condensate pump instead of buying a lesser quality less reliable and less versatile built-in pump dehumidifier.

 Auto restart, continuous mode, timer – The Frigidaire comes equipped with all three of these features.
 It remembers your settings and automatically restarts after power failures, it features a continuous mode, and it features a highly adjustable timer that can be set to a delayed start or a delayed stop.